Consistent mass formulas for higher even-dimensional Taub-NUT spacetimes and their AdS counterparts: 8-dimensional Taub-NUT spacetime

 \subsection{Consistent mass formulas of the 8-dimensional Taub-NUT spacetime}

 To derive our squared mass formula, we will adopt the same trick as did in the last section, so we first express the positive root $r_h = \sqrt{\cA_h^{1/3} -n^2}$ in terms of the reduced horizon area and substitute it into the equation: $(r_h^6 +5n^2r_h^4 +15n^4r_h^2 -5n^6)^2 = 100m^2r_h^2$.
-After some algebraic computations, one can obtain the following useful identity: \be m^2 = \frac{1}{100\cA_h^{1/3}}\big(\cA_h +2n^2\cA_h^{2/3} +8n^4\cA_h^{1/3} -16n^6\big)^2 +\frac{m^2n^2}{\cA_h^{1/3}} \, , \ee which can also be converted into a polynomial of $\cA_h$ after eliminating the fractional powers.
-Due to its complexity, we shall omit it here.
+After some algebraic computations, one can obtain the following useful identity: